-Getting to 2025: A Senior Living Roadmap reviews the five key imperatives that are critical to the future of senior living.
-Here, you can find featured Argentum research and links to other related content.
+Getting to 2025: A Senior Living Roadmap reviews the five key imperatives that are critical to the future of senior living: workforce development, quality improvement, operational excellence, consumer choice, and memory care.

 The industry will compete with the broader service sector to find qualified employees.
 Senior living needs to be innovative in attracting top quality candidates in order to maintain an essential, strong workforce.

 Expand job creation and invest in training and development

 Marked growth in resident acuity and state regulatory measures will significantly impact the senior living industry over the next 10 years.
 The industry needs standards and professional certification programs to show its commitment to quality care.

 Senior living is a great and affordable opportunity for older adults to experience an optimal quality of life in a social setting.
 However, as average life expectancy increases, so does the strain on retirement savings.
 Americans are saving less, living longer, and unfortunately unprepared for the cost of long-term care.

 Encourage state-based savings initiatives

 Support public policy options to provide widespread affordable senior housing